 Who Can Benefit From These Policies?

 These policies can nearly help everyone.
-In fact, according to the National Safety Council, nearly 39 million Americans receive medical attention for non-fatal injuries each year.
+In fact, according to the National Safety Council (link), nearly 39 million Americans receive medical attention for non-fatal injuries each year.
 You might benefit from these policies if you:

-- have an active family, playing sports, etc.
+- have an active family, active lifestyle, playing sports, etc.

-- have a hazardous job (some jobs are excluded, but most policies cover seemingly hazardous jobs like fishing, tree cutting, etc.)
+- have a hazardous, high-risk job (some jobs are excluded, but most policies cover seemingly hazardous jobs like fishing, tree cutting, etc.)